crowding/ansible-role-audio/index.md

   the Allwinner H3 chip.
   * I had originally tried this with a Raspberry Pi, but ran into problems with its USB implementation.
-The Rpi had two USB2.0 ports, but on closer inspection these two ports were shared by one bus, and worse, it was a passive hub.

-    A passive hub is a problem because many USB DACs run at USB 1.0 speed;
+The Rpi had two USB2.0 ports, but on closer inspection these two ports were fed by a hub on one bus, and worse, it was a passive hub.
+A passive hub is a problem because talking to a USB 1.0 device, like many DACs, the entire bus slows down to USB 1.0 speed.
+But wait, there's more!
-    which means that while talking to the
+    The Ethernet adapter sits on the USB bus, which further constrains bandwidth.
+And newer Raspberry Pi devices have continued to put the ethernet adapter on USB.
 * [One 7-port USB 2.0 hub][dlink].
 This was initially required because of
   the Raspi's USB shenanigans (i.e. use a proper active hub to better while the Raspberry Pi offers three or four USB ports,